cs3216/cs3216.github.io/assignments/project/index.md

 1. Description of the application you have developed.
 2. What makes your application special?
-3. Screenoshots, graphics, diagrams and tables.
+3. Screenshots, graphics, diagrams and tables.
 Probably fewer words.
 4. Prepare a snappy yet catchy 1-2 minute pitch that you can use (over and over) when presenting your poster.

 Remember, avoid overloading the poster with too much (small) text.
 This will ensure that people won't want to read what's on your poster.
-Add in pictures, graphics, diagrams and tables when appropreiate.
+Add in pictures, graphics, diagrams and tables when appropriate.
 You are there to "sell" people your idea, to make them convinced that your application is unique and creative, and NOT to put them to sleep.

 You might probably want to bring along your iPads or set up your laptops to do a demo also.